Islanders honor John Tonelli by retiring his No. 27 - WHIZ News

 John Tonelli’s No. 27 has been raised to the rafters at Nassau Coliseum, joining some of his former teammates from the New York Islanders’ Stanley Cup dynasty.

-Tonelli, known as a gritty player who worked to get the puck in the corners, became the seventh player to have his number retired by the team when he was honored before Friday night’s game against the Detroit Red Wings.
+Tonelli, known as a gritty player who worked to get the puck in the corners, became the seventh player to have his number retired by the team when he was honored before Friday night’s 4-1 win against the Detroit Red Wings.

 “Tonight is not about me,” Tonelli said.
 “It’s all about giving thanks to my extended family, each and every one of you here and at home tonight.
 All of you have played a starring role in the journey that has brought this extremely honored and humbled man before you.
 Tonight is about my teammates, some of whom are standing with me. … I feel incredibly honored to have skated alongside each of you and to be part of the success that we achieved as a team.”